Understanding First-Time User Experience in IBM RPA: An Expert Usability Evaluation

 Context

-One of the long-term goals for the IBM RPA team was developing an RPA product that was simple enough that your average business user could use it.
+One of the long-term goals for the IBM RPA team was developing an RPA product that was simple enough that the average office worker could use it.
 Most professionals that currently use RPA are technical users, such as developers, engineers and architects.
-However, there was a vision to have RPA be accessible to all users.
+However, there was a vision toward democratizing automation — making it accessible for non-technical business users as well.

-Cognitive Walkthough: Expert-led usability test used to evaluate flows and learnability by working through a series of tasks
+• Cognitive Walkthough: Task-based usability evaluation used to assess flows and learnability

-Heuristic Evaluation: Use heuristics to measure the usability of UIs by reporting violations
+• Heuristic Evaluation: Use heuristics to measure the usability of IBM RPA’s user interface by reporting violations

-The objective of the user testing was to evaluate the experience from the perspective of a business user.
-I ultimately delivered a journey map of the bot-building experience to provide our stakeholders an understanding of a business user’s first-time experience.
+The objective of the user research was to evaluate the experience from the perspective of a non-technical business user.
+I ultimately delivered a journey map of the bot-building experience to provide our stakeholders an understanding of this user’s first-time experience.

 Methods Used: Cognitive Walkthrough, Heuristic Evaluation, Journey Map